huan/paper-morpho-vector-presentation/paper/text.md

 ![Chinese Word Embeddings with N-Gram \label{chinese-word-n-gram}](images/cw2vec-learning-chinese-word-embeddings-with-stroke-n-gram-information.png)

-And get the sememe for the component of the Chinese characters from HowNet [@dong2003hownet].
+Moreover, get the sememe for the component of the Chinese characters from HowNet [@dong2003hownet].
 See Figure \ref{character-and-word-embedding} [@niu2017improved]

 ![Chinese Word with Sememe \label{character-and-word-embedding}](images/joint-learning-of-character-and-word-embeddings.png)

-Today, there's many Subword-Units algorithm that want to improve the performance for the language model, like Morfessor, BPE, char-trigram, character, and analysis.
+Today, many Subword-Units algorithms want to improve the performance of the language model, like Morfessor, BPE, char-trigram, character, and analysis.
 See Figure \ref{do-we-capture-morphology} [@vania2017characters]

 ![From Characters to Words to in Between \label{do-we-capture-morphology}](images/from-characters-to-words-to-in-between-do-we-capture-morphology.png)